 - Pick your dates & get any annual leave requests arranged.

 The above is only the starting point for planning your Walt Disney World vacation.
-Remember, at this time, everything is still subject to change, and you may need more flexibility than usual.
+Remember, everything is still subject to change at this time, and you may need more flexibility than usual.

 Important information Foreign Visitors to Walt Disney World